Enter your postcode to find your nearest store to have a face-to-face chat!

 There’s a lot to think about when planning a pregnancy, and it can often feel like there are more questions than answers.
 Should I be ‘eating for two’?
 Is it safe to keep taking Pump classes?
 From books to blogs, the amount of health information out there can be confusing and conflicting.
 One thing is certain, when it comes to nutrition and staying active throughout your pregnancy, establishing healthy habits before you conceive is ideal.

 In an Australian-first, Medibank has partnered with Monash University’s reproductive health experts1 to trial an innovative pre-pregnancy study.
-The study provides tailored health support to women who are planning to conceive within the next 12 months.
-Participants will receive complimentary, one-on-one health guidance and evidence-based information from pre-pregnancy, during pregnancy, and after birth2.
+The study provided tailored health support to women who were planning to conceive within the next 12 months.
+Participants received complimentary, one-on-one health guidance and evidence-based information for pre-pregnancy, during pregnancy, and after birth2.

 The research study aims to prevent and reduce the health risks for both mum and baby associated with gaining too little or too much weight during pregnancy.
 A recent Monash University study has revealed that around 50 percent of mums-to-be gain too much weight during pregnancy, while 23 percent gain too little3.